‹ Back to Insights

 Seal Sensors

-If these seals are created through adhesive bonding, then the materials to be bonded will go through a treatment process, frequently with plasma, to create a high-energy surface.
+If these seals are created through adhesive bonding, the materials to be bonded will go through a treatment process, frequently with plasma, to create a high-energy surface.
 When a surface has high energy, it will have a low contact angle measurement, and the surface will be very reactive and eager to bond.
-When the adhesive is applied to the lens and housing, it will form strong bonds with the chemically reactive surfaces to ensure that the sensor is completely enclosed.
+When the adhesive is applied to the lens and housing, it will form strong bonds with the chemically reactive surfaces to ensure the sensor is completely enclosed.

 But what happens if something creeps through?